 I could provide a potentially valuable answer to Q2.

 There are some notable exceptions.
 A few functional products and services, such as Wikipedia, the ring-shaped bottle opener on my key ring and my black Clipper lighter, generate experienced value every time I interact with them.
-I’m sure you have your own examples.
+You probably have your own examples.

 Net end-user value can be increased by halting the generation of anti-value.

-Enterprises wishing to maximise the generation of ecosystem value must seek out and eliminate any generators of significant anti-value such as the packaging described earlier.
+Enterprises wishing to maximise downstream value generation value must root out and eliminate any generators of significant anti-value such as the packaging described earlier.